 Praying really changes things.
 Allowing God into your healing process can be really helpful.

 I was asked once, “Where was God back then?”
 I responded, “He was there,” but now I see him.
-I see him walking me out of my abuse.
-I see him walking me out of the courtroom that April day.
+I see him walking me out of my abuse and walking me out of the courtroom that April day.

 The day of the sentencing hearing I heard a song on the radio, In The Eye Of The Storm by